Basic Legal Guidelines for Setting Classroom Policies

 3. Religious Accommodation

 University officials will make a good faith effort to accommodate a student’s religious practice or belief, unless it would create an undue hardship.
-University policy requires that a student be provided reasonable accommodation for a sincerely held religious belief, including a minimum of two excused absences each academic year for attendance at religious observances required by the student’s religious practices or belief.
-A student must submit a request form so that the faculty member will have opportunity to approve an excused absence in advance.
+University Policy 409, Religious Accommodation for Students, requires that the University accommodate a student’s religious practice or belief, unless such accommodation would create undue hardship.
+In addition, under North Carolina law (NC General Statute 116-11(3a), UNC Charlotte is required to (1) authorize a minimum of two excused absences each academic year for religious observances required by the faith of a student; and (2) provide students the opportunity to make up any tests or other work missed due to an excused absence for a religious observance.

-In addition, a student should be allowed to make up any tests or missed work, without penalty, due to an excused absence for a religious observance.
 Accordingly, a faculty member’s classroom policies should be flexible enough to accommodate student absences for religious observances.

 Policies likely to involve religious accommodations: